At CASE, students get an opportunity to interact with more than 600 graduate students,

 choice during your studies at CASE.

 Life is for one generation and a good name is forever.
 The reason for a good name can be a number of things including academic excellence, leadership qualities, a sound character and personality, impressive orator-ship and many more.
 At CASE, apart from imparting quality education, due consideration is given to engage our students in healthy and character building activities.

 Various clubs and societies have been formulated.
 These clubs and societies are supported with financial assistance to help and promote various sports and social activities on campus.
 Following is a description of several of such clubs and societies.

+Adventure Club believes that a person is incomplete without adventure and experience that can be achieved through exploring the diversity of land and culture.
 The idea for having an adventure club is to provide an opportunity to the students to escape from the daily routine of the busy campus life and be able to enjoy the wilderness and natural resources of Mother Nature.
 The adventure club will organize hiking, jogging, boating and excursion trips; the students will be encouraged to actively participate in these physical activities.